-The sheriff and his family lived in the Sheriff’s apartment on the first flood.
-The back yard at the jail was the children’s play ground.
+The sheriff and his family lived in the Sheriff’s apartment on the first floor.
+The back yard at the jail was the children’s playground.
 There was another apartment downstairs for the jailer and his wife to live.
 They were the ones who prepared the meals for the prisoners and took care of the prisoners.

 On the second floor there was a large room with steel posts and where the wives could visit the inmates and for them to be able to spend time out of their cells.
 It looked like a cage and was known as the “bull pen.”
 The cage was out in the middle with a walkway around the walls.
 On Sunday families could visit by standing along the walls and they could bring tobacco and a small amount of snacks to the inmate.

 The site also includes stories about different inmates that served time in the facility, including Ray.